How to Choose The Best Brands For Your Capsule Wardrobe

-“You get what you pay for” is an obvious rule of thumb when comparing opposite ends of the spectrum (like H&M vs. Acne Studios) but, as a former retail executive, I can tell you truthfully that price does not always translate to quality.
+“You get what you pay for” is an obvious rule of thumb when comparing opposite ends of the spectrum (like H&M vs. Acne Studios) but, with a couple former retail executives on our team, we can tell you truthfully that price does not always translate to quality.

-Let’s use a simple tiering system so you can get a sense of what I mean (and see where you fall out on the pricing spectrum):
+Let’s use a simple tiering system for the average price of a clothing item so you can get a sense of what we mean (and see where you fall out on the pricing spectrum):

 Couture – Chanel ($2000+)